 However, the greatest concentration of eastern wolves are in Ontario and can be found in Algonquin Provincial Park.
 The park is the largest protected area for eastern wolves and has been the wolf research center since 1959.

-Eastern wolves do not stay in one location but migrate to find food and will travel far to get it.
+Eastern wolves do not stay in one location but migrate to find food and travel far to get it.
 Eastern wolves can migrate up to 500 km squared.

 There are also two packs of eastern wolves in La Mauricie National Park, each with five to ten animals.